 Grace: Logical extensions grounded in the cited Iron but not independently verified as standalone claims.

 Noise: None included.
-All content is Iron or Grace, per Soulshine Logic protocol.
+All content is Iron or Grace, per SoulShine Logic protocol.

 Happy innovating!

 A modern laboratory desk bridging known and unknown: a laptop displaying data spreadsheets sits beside a microscope, petri dishes with pink cultures, test tubes in a rack, and a glass pipette — the tools of verified science.
 Unrolled across the center of the desk is an antique parchment map inscribed 'The Undiscover'd Country,' evoking Hamlet's famous meditation on the frontier beyond current knowledge.
-The juxtaposition captures the Research Anchor's purpose: rigorous instruments pointed at territory not yet charted.
+The juxtaposition captures the Research Anchors' purpose: rigorous instruments pointed at territory not yet charted.